famassar/zabbix_agent_template_sysctl/README.md

 A Zabbix template for check linux services managed by sysctl (with agent and not agent2) In Zabbix there is a template for monitoring services managed by systemd only using agent2.
 This is a simple template with LLD for classical agent.
+Tested on Zabbix 6.0 and 6.2

 Use:
 1) copy the systemd.conf file in /etc/zabbix/zabbix-agentd.d directory and restart zabbix agent